Mental health services for schools in Wales

 Broader community services

-There may come a time when in-school support is not enough, and schools may identify a child in need of further support.
+There may come a time when in-school support is not enough, and schools and further education settings may identify a child or young person in need of further support.

-Child and Adolescent Mental Health Services, or CAMHS, are the NHS-run services that assess and treat children with mental health issues.
-CAMHS is available across the UK, and can work with schools to accept referrals.
+Child and Adolescent Mental Health Services, or CAMHS, are the NHS-run services that assess and treat children and young people with mental health issues.
+CAMHS is available across the UK, and can work with schools and colleges to accept referrals.

-If schools want to refer a child to their local CAMHS, they will need to speak to their local authority to do so.
-Some schools may want to speak to CAMHS before any particular need arises, to ensure they are clear on what to do if a child presents with mental health problems.
+If schools or further education settings want to refer a student to their local CAMHS, they will need to speak to their local authority to do so.
+Some schools may want to speak to CAMHS before any particular need arises, to ensure they are clear on what to do if a child or young person presents with mental health problems.
 Find out more about how to work with your local CAMHS.

-Specialist CAMHS are designed to only meet the needs of children with severe and/or complex health issues.
-This means that schools need to have a good understanding of the other support available in their area.
+Specialist CAMHS are designed to only meet the needs of children and young people with severe and/or complex health issues.
+This means that schools and colleges need to have a good understanding of the other support available in their area.

 Other services and how to find them

-Outside of CAMHS, the support available for children’s mental health varies by local authority in Wales.
-It is therefore difficult to provide clear and prescriptive advice on what range of services all schools might expect to find, but there are some avenues schools can explore.
+Outside of CAMHS, the support available for children and young people’s mental health varies by local authority in Wales.
+It is therefore difficult to provide clear and prescriptive advice on what range of services all schools and further education settings might expect to find, but there are some avenues they can explore.

-- Directories of services: Your local authority should have a directory of services supporting children’s mental health and wellbeing.
+- Directories of services: Your local authority should have a directory of services supporting children and young people’s mental health and wellbeing.
 If you can’t find yours, NHS Wales’s website features links to local mental health services, split up by health board.

-- Find your local point of access: Is there a local central gateway through which you refer all children if you have mental health concerns?
-These arrangements can help schools understand and build up knowledge on who locally might support different levels of need.
+- Find your local point of access: Is there a local central gateway through which you refer all children and young people if you have mental health concerns?
+These arrangements can help education settings understand and build up knowledge on who locally might support different levels of need.

 - Team Around the Family (TAF): many local councils in Wales will have a TAF.
 This service aims to support families with a wide range of issues to make positive changes for their children and family.
 TAF are able to signpost families to other services that are relevant to their specific needs.

-- Online counselling: Do you have online counselling available in your local area? (e.g. organisations such as Kooth or The Mix – these services are mainly targeted at children in KS3 and beyond).
+- Online counselling: Do you have online counselling available in your local area? (e.g. organisations such as Koothor The Mix – these services are mainly targeted at young people in KS3 and beyond).